Frances Daisy Emery Allen: Career

 In 1910, the Allens moved their practice a few miles east to Goldsboro, Texas, where their second daughter, Sheila Emery, was born; in 1912, they relocated again to Newark, Texas, about 20 miles northwest of Fort Worth.
 In December 1913, the Allens were planning to move to China as missionaries when Walter died unexpectedly during surgery to remove kidney stones.

-Finding herself a widow at the age of 37, Dr. Daisy Emery Allen packed up her two young children and returned to Fort Worth.
+Finding herself a widow at age 37, Allen packed up her two young children and returned to Fort Worth.
 She served as clinical professor of children's diseases at Fort Worth Medical College until Fort Worth University closed in 1917 and its medical school, which had been chartered separately, merged with Baylor College of Medicine.
-She entered a practice with two male physicians in the Fort Worth National Bank building, then opened her own office serving women and children in the new Medical Arts Building in 1931.

-Dr. Daisy Emery Allen served on the staffs of Harris, All Saints, and St. Joseph hospitals in Fort Worth.
+Allen served on the staffs of Harris, All Saints, and St. Joseph hospitals in Fort Worth.
 She also treated patients at free clinics at City-County Hospital and the Wesley Center, where she delivered many of Fort Worth's babies.
 She was a founding member of the Fort Worth Academy of Medicine, a member of the Tarrant County Medical Society, the Tarrant County Association for Mental Health, the American Medical Women's Association, and was a life member of the Texas Medical Association.
-She was also an early member of the Fort Worth Chamber of Commerce.

-Dr. Daisy Emery Allen was a member of the League of Women Voters.
-She traveled extensively in the United States and Europe with her daughters and took them to political rallies.
+Allen was a member of the League of Women Voters.
+She traveled the United States and Europe with her daughters and took them to political rallies.
 With her mother's influence, her daughter, Frances, became a social worker and pioneering advocate for child welfare in Texas and Illinois.

 Retirement and death

-Dr. Frances Daisy Emery Allen retired from medicine in 1950, having practiced for more than half a century.
-She died of heart disease in Fort Worth on December 7, 1958 and was buried at Greenwood Cemetery in Fort Worth.
+Allen retired from medicine in 1950, having practiced for more than half a century.
+She died of heart disease in Fort Worth on December 7, 1958, aged 82, and was buried at Greenwood Cemetery in Fort Worth.
 At her death, she owned extensive property in Runnels, Callahan, and Tarrant Counties, having accepted property in lieu of payment from patients.
 She is noted on the Texas Historical Marker at the site of the Fort Worth Medical College, near the intersection of 4th and Jones Streets in downtown Fort Worth.